Anti-climb paint: Characteristics

 Anti-climb paint continues to work in hot or cold weather conditions, adhering to the surfaces to which it is applied.

 It can be used on most building materials.
 It is particularly effective in preventing climbing on walls, parapets, boundary fences, down pipes, lamp standards and roofs.

 The paint's outer surface may appear to be dry, but attempting to climb over it will reveal the soft paint underneath.
 It has an effective lifetime of around three years, after which a fresh coat is usually recommended.

 It cannot be easily washed off and is resistant to removal by a variety of chemicals.

 Safety

 To keep the general public from being affected by the paint, it is usually applied above a certain height on the object being painted.
 Typically it is applied from a height of 8 ft / 2.4 meters above the ground.
-The paint is most effective when an intruder has to climb several feet before being stopped by a band of anti-climb paint.

 History

 It was developed by Camrex Paints in the early 1960s.